|

 also

-include other information around this topic related to the Sprint's
+include other information around this topic related

 or at least interesting.

-Boost Mobile is Sprint's Prepaid
+Boost Mobile Was Sprint's

-Offering Simply
+Offering

 Nextel brand.
 Below you'll read more about why this is,